ccxt/ccxt/README.md

 Despite of the numerous commonalities, streaming-based APIs have their own specifics, because of their connection-based nature.

 Having a connection-based interface implies connection-handling mechanisms.
-Connection management is handled by CCXT Pro transparently to the user.
+Connections are managed by CCXT Pro transparently to the user.
+Each exchange instance manages its own set of connections.

 Upon your first call to any `watch` method CCXT Pro will establish a connection to a specific stream/resource of the exchange and will maintain it.
-The library will handle the subscription request/response messaging sequence as well as the authentication/signing if the requested stream is private.
+In case the connection exists – it is reused.
+The library will handle the subscription request/response messaging sequences as well as the authentication/signing if the requested stream is private.

 The library will also watch the status of the uplink and will keep the connection alive.
 Upon a critical exception, a disconnect or a connection timeout/failure, the next iteration of the tick function will call the `watch` method that will trigger a reconnection.
 This way the library handles disconnections and reconnections for the user transparently.
-CCXT Pro applies the necessary rate-limiting and exponential backoff delays.
+CCXT Pro applies the necessary rate-limiting and exponential backoff reconnection delays.
 All of that functionality is enabled by default and can be configured via exchange properties, as usual.

 ### Linking Against CCXT Pro